Water, Water, Everywhere

 About Municipal Separate Storm Sewer System Permits

 The Borough of Doylestown has a Municipal Separate Storm Sewer System (MS4) permit with the Department of Environmental Protection (DEP).
 This permit regulates the Borough's storm sewer system and requires Doylestown to implement a storm water management program.
 This includes six program elements called "Minimum Control Measures" which, when implemented together, are designed to result in significant reductions of pollutants discharged from its storm sewer system and into receiving water bodies.
-The Minimum Control Measures are listed below with links to the EPA's fact sheets, which outline the requirements.
+The Minimum Control Measures are listed below.

 - Minimum Control Measure 1- Public education and outreach